Bobby Wilson (footballer, born 1943)

-Robert "Bobby" Angus Wilson (born 23 July 1943) is a footballer who played as a right-back in the Scottish Football League for Cowdenbeath and Dundee.
+Robert Angus Wilson (born 23 July 1943) is a footballer who played as a right-back in the Scottish Football League for Cowdenbeath and Dundee.
 Wilson was given a testimonial match by Dundee, played against Celtic on 1 December 1975.
 Wilson went on to manage Raith Rovers and Ross County.
 He was inducted into the Dundee FC Hall of Fame in 2013.